plone/documentation/adapt-and-extend/theming/resources.rst

         define = undefined
       </script>
       <script>
-        // Your javascript here
+        // Your JavaScript here
       </script>

-You can add the Plone resources to your theme before your own javascript.
+You can add the Plone resources to your theme before your own JavaScript.

 Example: